-Scale Inhibitors Common Dosage [mg/L] Applicable pH Range Working Principles Advantages Limitations Remarks Organic phosphorus compound [e.g.: phosphonates, Organic Phosphonic Acid] mpound [e.g.: : phosphonates , Organic Phosphon ic Acid] Aminotris [methylene 10 - 20 phosphonic acid] (AMP) 7 - 9 By sequestering the ions to reduce the rate of precipitation and stabilise iron and manganese.
-No hydrolysis problem when compare with polyphosphate Attack rapidly by oxidising biocides Careful dosage is required to prevent precipitation • Can be used for calcium carbonate inhibition (1-hydroxyethylidene) diphosphonic acid (HEDP) 5 - 40 7 - 9 By sequestering the ions to reduce the rate of precipitation and stabilise iron and manganese.
-No hydrolysis problem when compare with polyphosphate Careful dosage is required to prevent precipitation Attack slowly by oxidising biocides • Can be used for calcium carbonate inhibition 2-Phosophonobutane 20 - 40 - 1,2,4-tricarboxylic acid (PBTC) 20 - 40 7 - 9 By sequestering the ions to reduce the rate of precipitation and stabilise iron and manganese.
-No hydrolysis problem when compare with polyphosphate Stable to oxidising biocides • Careful dosage is required to prevent precipitation Can be used for calcium carbonate inhibition
+Scale Inhibitors Common Dosage [mg/L] Applicable pH Range Working Principles Advantages Limitations Remarks Organic phosphorus c ompound [e.g. : phosphonates Organic phosphorus compound [e.g.: phosphonates, Organic Phosphonic Acid] \cid] Aminotris [methylene phosphonic acid] (AMP) 10 - 20 6 - 2 By sequestering the ions to reduce the rate of precipitation and stabilise iron and manganese.
+No hydrolysis problem when compare with polyphosphate Attack rapidly by oxidising biocides Careful dosage is required to prevent precipitation Can be used for calcium carbonate inhibition (1- hydroxyethylidene) diphosphonic acid (HEDP) 5 - 40 6 - 7 By sequestering the ions to reduce the rate of precipitation and stabilise iron and manganese.
+No hydrolysis problem when compare with polyphosphate Careful dosage is required to prevent precipitation Attack slowly by oxidising biocides Can be used for calcium carbonate inhibition 2- Phosophonobutane - 1,2,4-tricarboxylic acid (PBTC) 20 - 40 6 - 2 By sequestering the ions to reduce the rate of precipitation and stabilise iron and manganese.
+No hydrolysis problem when compare with polyphosphate Stable to oxidising biocides Careful dosage is required to prevent precipitation Can be used for calcium carbonate inhibition